 As you can see from the previous sections, there are both time and investment constraints that investors must follow in order to access all tax incentives available to Opportunity Zone investments.
 Fortunately for investors, the Opportunity Zone program is designed to encourage investment both through reducing red tape for investors and through exclusive tax incentives.

-Here are the steps to invest in Opportunity Zones with or without a realized capital gain:
+Here are the steps to invest in Opportunity Zones:

 - Invest the realized capital gain into a Qualified Opportunity Fund within 180 days of realization.
 No intermediary is required for this transaction.
 An investor can invest directly into an Opportunity Fund themselves.